bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 No special work or modification is needed to integrate custom user extensions with the Bokeh server.
 As for standalone documents, the JavaScript implementation is automatically included in the rendered application.
-Additionally the standard synchronization of Bokeh model properties that happens for all built-in models happens transparently for custom user extensions as well.
+Additionally, the standard synchronization of Bokeh model properties that happens for all built-in models happens transparently for custom user extensions as well.